Group Steering: Approaches Based on Power Moments: Steer the group as an occupation measure

 The main difference of the occupation measure steering problem from the density steering one lies in determining the control input for each agent.
 We naturally consider designing feedback control laws for the agents.
-It might be feasible with limited number of agents.
+It might be feasible with a limited number of agents.
 However it is quite expensive and problematic with quite a large number of agents as in our problem.
-Moreover, as to implement the feedback control, we need to obtain the states of each agent and calculate the control inputs based on all of them, which requires us to install numerous sensors on the agents and we have to treat the issues of the communications between the agents.
-However, by our proposed algorithm using moments, it is not necessary to collect all states of the agents and to transmit them back to the center to calculate the control inputs at all time steps.
+Since $N$ is large, we consider first estimating the occupation measure of $u(k)$ as a continuous function $\hat{p}_{k}(u)$.
+Then we draw $N$ i.i.d samples from it and assign them to $u_{i}(k)$, i.e., $u_{i}(k) \sim \hat{p}_{k}(u), i \in \mathbb{N}_{0}, i \leq N$.
+By the strong law of large numbers, we note that $\frac{1}{N}\sum_{i=1}^{N}u^{l}_{i}(k) \stackrel{a.s.}{\longrightarrow} \int_{\mathbb{R}} u^{l}\hat{p}_{k}(u)du, \text{with} \ N \rightarrow +\infty$, which means that the power moments of $u(k)$ converge almost surely to the power moments $\mathscr{U}(k)$ of the designed controls.
+Moreover, the sampling strategy ensures that the system state $x(k)$ and the control input $u(k)$ are independent from each other.
+Then the problem comes to putting forward a sampling strategy.
+We consider using the acceptance-rejection sampling \cite{brandimarte2014handbook} strategy.